whsu2s/Lameness-Detection/README.md

 ## Discussion
 After the analysis of results, the issues of this project are sumarized below:
 1. Data:
 Both the data amount and quality play a significant role, but the two factors are correlated in this project.
-The skelton sequences are used as input data as a way to encode the cow's gait and pose as prior knowledge to circumvent the issue of lack of data.
+The skeleton sequences are used as input data as a way to encode the cow's gait and pose as prior knowledge to circumvent the issue of lack of data.
 However, the skeleton sequences are noisy, which has a great impact on lameness detection.

 2. Feature extraction:
 Lameness detection requires long observation and careful investigation of a cow's movements.
 Lameness features are subtle; besides, any change of pose or locomotion does not necessarily imply lameness.
 With noisy skeleton data, it is extremely hard to distinguish between healthy and lame cows.
 As for hand-crafted features, the errors can be accumulated from the noisy skeleton sequences.
 The selected keypoints may have affected the process as well.